Dutch Lerchen

 In a six-game career, Lerchen went hitless in 15 at-bats.
 He received a walk and scored a run.
 In six appearances at shortstop, he collected nine outs with four assists and made a double play while committing one error in 14 chances for a .929 fielding percentage.

+He later became a food inspector with the Detroit Department of Health.
 Lerchen died in his hometown of Detroit, Michigan, at age 72.